 1. Check the protected volume to make sure there is enough space to perform a backup.
-A minimum of 20% free space per protected volume, and 1 GB of RAM, need to be available on the production machine.
+The production machine requires a minimum of 20% free space per protected volume and 1 GB of RAM.
 If resources fall below these thresholds, backups will fail.
 Reducing system overhead during backups can also help prevent this issue.

 0 – 70%

 Use is outside optimal limits.
 Monitor the volume growth and look at cleaning up unnecessary files and moving non-essential data to other storage.